MG5 (automobile)

 The MG5 is a series of compact cars that has been produced by SAIC Motor under the MG marque since 2012.
 The first generation MG5 was launched on 28 March 2012 in China, and shares the same automotive platform as the Roewe 350 saloon car.

 In China, the first generation hatchback was sold as the MG5, while the saloon was sold as the MG GT.
 The first-generation MG GT was also sold as the MG5 in several markets.

 The second-generation model is marketed as the MG5 in China and Thailand, and either the MG5 GT or MG GT elsewhere.
 For most markets outside China and Thailand, the MG5 nameplate is used for a different model, which is the export version of the Roewe i5.
 Its battery electric version, the Roewe Ei5 is exported to Europe as the MG5 EV.

+Early developments of the MG 5 (2005, 2009)

+The earliest developments on the MG 5 can be traced back to April 2005 at the time when MG declared bankruptcy of Rover.

+The first attempt at the MG 5 was when MG entered the Chinese market using the Rover 45 as a basis.
+Due to Honda owning the rights to the Rover 45's design and platform at the time and the eventual joint talks between Nanjing Auto and MG to purchase the MG brand, Honda stopped their licensing agreement with MG in response and the Rover 45-based MG 5 in its hatchback form never saw production in China.
+In 2009 at the Shanghai Auto Show, Nanjing Auto tried again with the MG5 name.
+This time, the car was based on the 2004 facelifted MG ZS.
+The MG ZS-based MG 5 project was then cancelled entirely.